billyjov/poc-explorviz-shell/visualization/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

-## TODO

-- [ ] Add documentation for standalone app
-- [ ] Refactor imports in each files
-- [ ] Add a better strategy to handle security in standalone app
-- [ ] Questions about hard coded libraries files (Why not directly use npm package??)
-- [ ] Shadow Root should be open here in order to handle DOM events (native properly)

 ## Prerequisites

 You will need the following things properly installed on your computer.